New Zealand Muslim Association: Kelston Islamic Centre

 Kelston Masjid, previously under Abu Huraira Trust came into existence in August 2003.
 Prior to this, a group of local residents began congregating for Salah, Jummah & Tarawih prayers at Brother Azeem’s resident, which developed into the idea of establishing a local place of worship.
 As such, Abu Huraira Trust was formed and a property, previously mechanical workshop, was purchased.
 And so, began the journey of Kelston Masjid.
 On 16 August 2018, Abu Huraira Trust transferred the property to New Zealand Muslim Association (NZMA) Incorporated.
-Lead by Brother Mohammed Fazal (administrator), NZMA-Kelston Branch was established and an interim committee appointed.
+Led by Brother Mohammed Fazal (administrator), NZMA-Kelston Branch was established and an interim committee appointed.
 The interim committee, with assistance from local worshippers, successfully continued all prayers and Islamic programmes, until a new committee was elected in February 2020.

 In 1959 it purchased a house in Ponsonby, central Auckland, and converted it into the first Islamic Centre in the country.
 In 1960 the NZMA invited Ahmed Said Musa Patel from the Gujarat to become New Zealand's first Imam.
 In 1967 this house was sold and another bought; in 1972 this too was sold and another acquired at 17 Vermont Street, Ponsonby.
 In 1979 the house on this site was removed and construction work began to build New Zealand's first real mosque.
 Also in 1979 the NZMA was a founding constituent member of the Federation of Islamic Associations of New Zealand (FIANZ), the national Muslim organisation.